zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/actions/message.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

 The **Message Action** displays a custom message in a modal.
-Use it to show the submitter a *Thank You* message or additonal information.
+Use it to show the submitter a *Thank You* message or additional information.

 ---